Local History - the Victorian 'water cure' doctors of Great Malvern

 History also records his affair with Florence Ricardo in the form of newspaper reports of the poisoning of her second husband Barrister Charles Delaney Turner Bravo in 1876 and the subsequent investigation.

+When Dr Gully retired, his assistant Dr William Thomas Fernie MD (1830-1914) took over the practice at Tudor House.
 Dr Fernie was the son of clergyman John Fernie who in 1861 was Rector of Yelden.
 His elder brother John became a clergyman and his younger brother Andrew became a Physician.
-Possibly Dr Fernie's move from Malvern to London had something to do with his brother Andrew's premature death in 1884.
+Possibly Dr Fernie's eventual move from Malvern to London had something to do with his brother Andrew's premature death in 1884.

-Dr W T Fernie had no children of his own by either his first wife Emma or his second wife Jane Adele Graves who he married, London, 1891, but he had several nephews and nieces.
+Dr W T Fernie had no children of his own by either his first wife Emma or his second wife Jane Adele Graves who he married at London in 1891, but he had several nephews and nieces.